Rakesh-Mourya-G/xen-orchestra/packages/xo-server-netbox/README.md

 # xo-server-netbox

-> Synchronizes pools managed by Xen Orchestra with Netbox
+> Synchronizes pools managed by CloudVisor with Netbox

 ## Usage